Challenging Performance: Classical Music Performance Norms and How to Escape Them

 To help you assess my reliability as a narrator, and to own up to at least some of my biases, I’m adding this autobiographical note.

 I grew up in a loving and music-loving household.
 My father, a gynaecologist by profession, had been organ scholar at Trinity College, Oxford, after he returned from the First World War.
 There was an organ in our house (I still have one and play every day) and a record collection with a strong bias towards Bach.
-My mother had a wide repertoire of (Second World) Wartime popular hits.
+My mother (when she thought no one was listening) sang a wide repertoire of (Second World) Wartime popular hits.
 My education was in the British public (i.e. private) school system where I learned to play effectively for services including improvised plainchant accompaniment.
-I found school relatively bearable (I was good at sports, which excused my musicianship) but annoying on account of the rules and the uncritical continuation of pointless traditions.
+I found school relatively bearable (I was good at sports, which excused my being musical) but annoying on account of the rules and the uncritical continuation of pointless traditions.
 (You may think this relevant…) And so I took my A-levels at 16 and left school at the first opportunity.
 To fill in a year while applying to university (1972-3), I went to the Royal College of Music, at first studying organ (with Douglas Guest, Westminster Abbey) and composition (with Herbert Howells, who also taught me harmony and counterpoint, and then Anthony Milner).

 My compositional interests were strongly focused in contemporary atonal music, largely thanks to having been at school with composer-percussionist James Wood who introduced me to Messiaen, after which I explored widely.
 As a student in London in the early 1970s I took every opportunity to go to concerts of new music.
 Boulez was conductor of the BBC Symphony Orchestra at the time, there were visits to London from Stockhausen, Berio, Ligeti, Xenakis, Kagel, among others; the London Sinfonietta was young; other groups and series I heard often were the Fires of London (Peter Maxwell Davies), the English Bach Festival, London Music Digest, the Park Lane Group, and Adrian Jack’s series at the Institute of Contemporary Arts: I still have all my concert programmes and still find them astonishing for what they show about the liveliness and adventure of the London new music scene in the 70s.
 But I also attended more conventional programmes, the London Philharmonic under Haitink, the Royal Opera and English National Opera.
 And also early music.
 I’d been taken to hear the Early Music Consort of London from school; others newly active were Anthony Rooley and Emma Kirkby, and I was a contemporary of Linda Nicholson who introduced me to the early piano field.